cjs6891/el7_blog/_texts/rhcsa.md

 <li>External Commands</li>
 </ul>
 <br>
 An alias is a command that a user can define as needed.
 Some aliases are provided by default; type <code>alias</code> on the command line to get an overview.
-To define an alias, use <code>alias newcommand='oldcommand'</code>, as in the default alias ll=’ls -l --color=auto’.
+To define an alias, use <code>alias newcommand='oldcommand'</code>, as in the default alias <code>ll='ls -l --color=auto'</code>.
 Aliases are executed before anything else.<br>
 <br>
 <pre>
 <code>